purescript/documentation/language/Types.md

 mkDoubledFoo :: Baz
 mkDoubledFoo foo bar = { foo: 2.0*foo, bar: 2.0*bar }

--- Build on our preious functions to double the values inside any Foo -- (Rembmer that Bar Number is the same as Foo) doubleFoo :: Foo -> Foo doubleFoo = combineBar mkDoubledFoo
+-- Build on our previous functions to double the values inside any Foo -- (Remember that Bar Number is the same as Foo) doubleFoo :: Foo -> Foo doubleFoo = combineBar mkDoubledFoo